isibley765/MapStitcher/README.md

   - world-script.py

-[1]: This was developed in Python v3.6.9
+*This was developed in Python v3.6.9